-3.2.4 Intervention.
+3.2.4 Intervention

-Active therapy consists of approximately 150×10^6 TNC (80% BMMNC).
-This dose was chosen based on our ability to consistently obtain at least 150 million cells with a 80-90 ml bone marrow aspirate using local anesthesia in a pilot study of 40 patients enrolled to-date.
+Active therapy consists of approximately $150 \times 10^6$ TNC (80% BMMNC).
+This dose was chosen based on our ability to consistently obtain at least 150 million cells with a 80-90 ml bone marrow aspirate using local anesthesia in a pilot study of 40 patients enrolled to date.
+Only one bone marrow aspiration will be attempted.

 Placebo patients will undergo bone marrow aspiration of the same volume, but receive only 5% human serum albumin/saline.
 Randomization will be a 2:1 (active:placebo) allocation.
-Patients will be stratified by Clinical Center.